 - quetiapine (Seroquel)

-Side effects vary depending on the specific medication, but common side effects of antipsychotics include weight gain, drowsiness, dry mouth, decreased libido, and blurred vision.
-The use of antipsychotics may also affect memory and attention and cause involuntary facial or body movements.
+Common side effects include weight gain, drowsiness, dry mouth, decreased libido, and blurred vision.
+Antipsychotics may also affect memory and attention.
+They are also known to cause involuntary facial or body movements.

 - desvenlafaxine (Pristiq)